blab/zika-seq/protocols/amplicon-generation.md

   * 10 uL ProtoScript II Reaction Mix
   * 2 uL ProtoScript II Enzyme Mix

+_Note: you can also make the this as a mastermix, and pipette once per sample._

 5. Place on the thermocycler and run the following program:

-  * 25 degrees Celsius for 5 minutes _**note: this step can be swapped for a 5 minute hold at room temperature_
+  * 25 degrees Celsius for 5 minutes _**note: this step can be swapped for a 5 minute hold at room temperature._
   * 48 degrees Celsius for 15 minutes
   * 80 degrees Celsius for 5 minutes
   * Hold at 10 degrees Celsius